Vyral/base-template/_posts/2022-10-23-why-it-still-makes-sense-to-invest-in-columbus.md

 {% include excerpt.html %}

-Our real estate market is changing; is it still a good idea to invest in property in the Columbus area?&nbsp;
+Our real estate market is changing so is it still a good idea to invest in property in the Columbus area?&nbsp;

 In our opinion, absolutely. **Columbus is still one of the top 15 hottest real estate markets in the country, yet prices remain relatively affordable.** On top of that, Ohio is a very landlord-friendly state, unlike places like California.&nbsp;